miurahr/aqtinstall/README.rst

         tool <host> <tool_name> <tool-version> <arch>

 * tool_name is one of `tools_ifw`, `tools_vcredist`, and `tools_openssl`.
-* arch is full qualified tool name such as `qt.tools.ifw.31`
+* arch is full qualified tool name such as `qt.tools.ifw.31` which values can be seen on https://download.qt.io/online/qtsdkrepository/linux_x64/desktop/tools_ifw/
+  This is a quite experimental feature, may not work and please use it with your understanding of what you are doing.

 The Qt packages are installed under current directory as such `Qt/<ver>/gcc_64/` If you want to install it in `C:\Qt` as same as standard gui installer default,